Single-Serve Brownie Pudding (My Take on Ina Garten’s Viral Dessert)

 Your ramekin may not be fully watertight or you may have filled the water bath too high.
 Keep the water level halfway up the ramekin and place it carefully.

-Why do I only use half an egg?
+Why does this recipe use half an egg?

 Ingredients